HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkperl.md: Added the last part of Section 1.4 (Formal and natural languages); upload to my HTTP server, also to this GitHub repository.

 ### R1D76
+thinklua.md: Added the last part of Section 1.4 (Formal and natural languages); upload to the HTTP server, also to this GitHub repository.

+### R1D77